zhiweigu2000/Job-finding/ML Notes.md

 5. Impact of Missing Values?

 Naive Bayes can handle missing data.
 Attributes are handled separately by the algorithm at both model construction time and prediction time.
-As such, if a data instance has a missing value for an attribute, it can be ignored while preparing the model, and ignored when a probability is calculated for a class value tutorial :https://www.youtube.com/watch?v=EqjyLfpv5oA
+As such, if a data instance has a missing value for an attribute, it can be ignored while preparing the model, and ignored when a probability is calculated for a class value.

 6. Impact of outliers?